Cross-Utterance Conditioned VAE for Speech Generation: Experiments

 \subsection{Ablation Study on Different VAEs}

 In this section, we investigate the impact of using different VAEs on the performance of our system.
 We conduct a comparative analysis of the reconstruction performance and MOS scores of the synthesized audio across various systems, including those used in the previous experimental settings.
 We further compare the performance of our system with that of several baseline models, namely 1) {Baseline1}, uses a fine-grained VAE instead of CUC-VAE; 2) {Baseline2}, uses a CVAE without the context embeddings (i.e., $l=0$); 3) {Baseline3}, uses CUC-VAE with 2 neighbouring utterances (i.e., $l=2$); 4) {Our system}, use CUC-VAE with 5 neighbouring utterances (i.e., $l=5$).
+In this context, $l$ represents the number of neighboring utterances on each side of the current utterance, encompassing both $l$ preceding and $l$ subsequent utterances of current one.

-As presented in Table~\ref{tab:ablation_study1} and~\ref{tab:ablation_study2}, the introduction of semantic restriction of edited text and context embeddings in succession resulted in a steady increase in both the MOS for naturalness of edited and reconstructed waveforms and objective scores for reconstruction performance.
+As presented in Table~\ref{tab:ablation_study1_2}, the introduction of semantic restriction of edited text and context embeddings in succession resulted in a steady increase in both the MOS for naturalness of edited and reconstructed waveforms and objective scores for reconstruction performance.
 The score metrics also indicate that the inclusion of more cross-utterances could enhance the system's reconstruction capability.
 However, the improvements observed by using more than five neighboring utterances were negligible.
 Consequently, the subsequent experiments were carried out using $L=5$.
 These results suggest that the CU-embedding and mask CUC-VAE module played a pivotal role in producing more coherent audio.